elikaranja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 3-paths is a script that that counts the number of directories in the PATH.\
 File 4-global_variables is a script that lists environment variables.\
 File 5-local_variables is a script that lists all local variables and environment variables, and functions.\
+File 7-create_global_variable is a script that creates a new global variable.\